comparison

 If your tracker exposes a Torznab or Newznab API, Sonarr / Radarr / Prowlarr is the canonical answer — they have years of polish on quality profiles, library tracking, metadata scraping, and file organization.

-If your tracker is a forum thread you log in to, scroll, and click — RuTracker, LostFilm, Kinozal, NNM-Club, Anidub, Anilibria, Toloka, and so on — Sonarr cannot help you.
+If your tracker is a forum thread you browse to — RuTracker, LostFilm, Kinozal, NNM-Club, Anidub, Anilibria, Toloka, and so on — Sonarr cannot help you.
 Forum trackers don't expose Torznab.
-Marauder is built specifically to scrape these sites, and it speaks Torznab and Newznab too so a single Marauder install reaches both worlds at once.
+Marauder is built specifically to scrape these sites (with account login where required, or anonymously where not), and it speaks Torznab and Newznab too so a single Marauder install reaches both worlds at once.

 Why Sonarr can't see RuTracker